wordshaker/jesswhite_4/_posts/2020-04-09-slo-sli-sla-post.md

 ## Service Level Objective (SLO)

 The top tier of these measurements and contracts is the Service Level Objective (SLO).
-An SLO sets the expectation for how available a service is and how it should perform. by no means are SLO's purely technical measurements.
+An SLO sets the expectation for how available a service is and how it should perform.
+By no means are SLO's purely technical measurements.
 They require the input of a business and should be linked to both product and overall business expectation.

-SLOs are measurable, numerical values of system availability/reliability.
-They go hand in hand with error budgets, which are targets for the maximum amount of time a service is unavailable/unreliable in a quarter.
+SLOs are measurable, numerical values of systems availability/reliability.
+They go hand in hand with <a href="https://landing.google.com/sre/sre-book/chapters/embracing-risk/#xref_risk-management_unreliability-budgets" target="_blank">error budgets, which are targets for the maximum amount of time a service is unavailable/unreliable in a quarter</a>.

 When it comes to discussing work, a team and product can refer back to SLO's to help determine it's value and purpose.
 This is assuming it is a well defined "good" measure which doesn't increase work for a team because it's too stretched.

 ### Setting SLOs

+There are a number of considerations for setting SLOs including what is technically and financially achievable and what your end consumer would expect/need.
+Setting objectives is not purely a technical exercise and will need the inclusion and buy in of product and the business.

+It is advised that objectives are limited.
+This helps determine what behaviour is the priority for the business/consumer, as often there will be some pay off depending on whether a focus is scalability, availability, resilience, performance or otherwise.

+Most importantly, the objectives need to demonstrate what the reasonable expectations of a service is.
+They need to be achievable and focused.

 ### Determining SLO's

 There are a number of factors when defining and determining SLOs.
-As mentioned SLOs have tie in business and product need, as well as the technical considerations such as feasibility of measurement and cost.
+As mentioned SLOs have to tie into business and product need, as well as the technical considerations such as feasibility of measurement and cost.

 <strong>Simple and discrete</strong>